 However rather than starting with a restrictive diet, some small changes may be all you need to control your symptoms and reduce the amount of medicines that you take.
 It is not advisable to commence a low FODMAP diet without the help of a registered dietitian – restricting your diet may mean that you avoid many foods and therefore miss out on some important nutrients which may lead to deficiencies.
 Also a healthy gut needs a variety of foods to keep the bacteria in balance.

 Here are some things that anyone can try

-- First Find your triggers – Keep a Food Diary!
+- First find your IBS triggers – Keep a food diary!

 - Eat regularly

-- Chew you food well and take time when eating.
+- Chew your food well, and take time when eating.

 - Reduce caffeine and alcohol.

 Keeping a Food and Symptom Diary